Granny Stripe Blanket: 7 Essential Beginner Tips You Need

 Tip 1: Chain Loosely or Use a Larger Hook for the Foundation

-The most common problem beginners face with the granny stripe blanket is a wavy, rippled bottom edge.
+The most common problem beginners face with the motif is a wavy, rippled bottom edge.
 This happens when the foundation chain is tighter than the rest of the stitches, causing the first row of clusters to bunch up.
 To prevent this, try chaining with a hook that is one full size larger than the hook you will use for the rest of the blanket.
 For example, if you plan to work the blanket with a 5.5 mm hook, chain with a 6.0 mm or 6.5 mm hook, then switch back for row one.

 Alternatively, you can use the chainless foundation double crochet method (also known as extended single crochet foundation) which creates a starting row that matches the tension of the rest of the work.
 This technique takes a bit of practice but produces beautifully even edges from the very first row.
 If you are still getting comfortable with basic chains, our how to start a crochet chain guide covers proper chain tension in detail.